kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 Perfect Forwarding
 ------------------

-This section discusses the use of forwarding references to implement perfect forwarding of parameters orechnique used to do in_place_construction_.
+This section discusses the use of forwarding references to implement perfect forwarding of parameters used to do in_place_construction_.

 Forwarding References
 ~~~~~~~~~~~~~~~~~~~~~